signal18/replication-manager/README.md

 `replication-manager monitor --hosts=db1:3306,db2:3306,db2:3306 --user=root:pass --rpluser=repl:pass --daemon --http-server`

-The http server is accessible on http://localhost:10001 by default, and looks like this:
+The internal http server is accessible on http://localhost:10001 by default, and looks like this:

 ![mrmdash](https://cloud.githubusercontent.com/assets/971260/16737848/807d6106-4793-11e6-9e65-cd86fdca3b68.png)

-The http dashboard is an experimental angularjs application, please don't use it in production as it has no protected access for now (or use creativity to restrict access to it).
+> The http dashboard is an angularjs application, it has no protected access for now use creativity to restrict access to it.
+Some login protection using http-auth = true can be enable and use the database password giving in the replication-manager config file but it is reported to leak memory when a browser is still connected and constantly refresh the display.
+We advice not to used it but to protect via a web proxying authentication instead.

 Start replication-manager in automatic daemon mode: